 1. People Notice You

-Getting attention is the most apparent benefit of dressing well.
+Getting attention is the most apparent benefit of being the best-dressed.
 But this also comes with an innate responsibility to carry oneself as if you own the clothes, not the other way around.
 It’s tough, and we get it.
 It’s especially tough when you’re moving in a crowd filled with influencers, business people, and your peers.
 Suddenly, it’s not just about the clothes anymore.
 It’s about you.
 It’s about what you can bring to the table.

 The temptation to slink off and not stand out can often be overwhelming.
 But if you find the inner strength to return everyone else’s smile, shake their hands, and reflect the admiration they’ve given back at them, you become a conduit for their optimism and aspirations for a best-dressed style.

 When you look good and feel good, everyone else does too.